 - Can be expensive if you plan to purchase your living books and everything associated with some of the step-by-step curriculums.

-- Using living books to teach math or other subjects that are based on rules/concepts can seem overwhelming for some since it is not a straightforward “teach rule and practice problem” method.
+- Using living books to teach math or other subjects that are based on rules/concepts may seem overwhelming for some.
+Reading living books are not the straightforward “teach rule and practice problem” method.

 “The knowledge of God, as found in the Bible, is the primary knowledge and the most important.
 History is taught chronologically, using well-written history books, source documents and biographies.
 Literature is taught along with history, using books from or about the same time period.
 Language arts skills are learned through narration, which consists of the child telling back a story, first orally and later in written form; copywork, or the transcribing of a well-written piece of literature; and dictation of passages from their books.
 Memorization was used by Charlotte Mason not so much to assimilate facts, but to give children material to meditate or “chew” on, so her students memorized scripture and poetry.” – Leslie Noelani Laurio, Intro to CM

-For more great information about Charlotte Mason and the details of a CM curriculum check out this article by Leslie Noelani Laurio.
-Leslie does an exceptional job of walking you through what to expect in a CM education and provides more details on Charlotte Mason, the educator.
+For more great info and specific details of a Charlotte Mason curriculum, check out this article by Leslie Noelani Laurio.
+Leslie does an exceptional job of walking you through what to expect in a CM education.
+She also provides more details on Charlotte Mason, the educator.

-A website created by two veteran Charlotte Mason style homeschool moms that decided to partner up and create a go-to resource for other parents interested in creating a CM homeschool.
-You can expect to find pretty much anything you will need to set up your own CM education at home, including a free curriculum guide.
+Two veteran Charlotte Mason homeschool moms collaborate to create a go-to resource for other parents interested in creating a CM homeschool.
+Expect to find pretty much anything you will need to set up your own CM education at home, including a free curriculum guide.

 “AmblesideOnline is a free homeschool curriculum that uses Charlotte Mason’s classically-based principles to prepare children for a life of rich relationships with everything around them: God, humanity, and the natural world.
 AO’s detailed schedules, time-tested methods, and extensive teacher resources allow parents to focus effectively on the unique needs of each child.”